piegope/doc/docs/en/hub/powershell-module/powershell-commands.md

 * DocumentPath
 		</td>
 		<td>
-Adds a new entry to a specific hub vault with the provided PSDecryptedEntry entry.
+Adds a new entry to a specific hub {{ en.VLT }} with the provided PSDecryptedEntry entry.
 		</td>
 		<td>